 The PCB layout of any DC-DC converter is critical to the optimal performance of the design.
 Bad PCB layout can disrupt the operation of an otherwise good schematic design.
 Even if the converter regulates correctly, bad PCB layout can mean the difference between a robust design and one that cannot be mass produced.
 Furthermore, the EMI performance of the converter is dependent on the PCB layout, to a great extent.
-In a buck converter, the most critical PCB feature is the loop formed by the input capacitor or capacitors and power ground, as shown in 211-1.
+In a buck converter, the most critical PCB feature is the loop formed by the input capacitor or capacitors and power ground, as shown in \mathbb{X} 11-1.
 This loop carries large transient currents that can cause large transient voltages when reacting with the trace inductance.
 These unwanted transient voltages disrupt the proper operation of the converter.
-Because of this, the traces in this loop must be wide and short, and the loop area as small as possible to reduce the parasitic inductance. shows a recommended layout for the critical components for the circuit of the device.
+Because of this, the traces in this loop must be wide and short, and the loop area as small as possible to reduce the parasitic inductance.